→ Follow Nate Beeler on Twitter

 → Nate Beeler's Editorial Cartoons on Facebook

-→ Get Nate Beeler's cartoons sent to your e-mail address Read More
+→ Get Nate Beeler's cartoons sent to your e Read More

 Japan’s first disaster-reconstruction minister resigned in tears one week after his appointment.
 Ryu Matsumoto was bombarded by criticism that he was rude to local officials on a weekend trip to the tsunami-ravaged northeast coast.
 Matsumoto berated a local governor who was late to a meeting, and refused to shake hands.
 He also threatened to withhold aid to any municipalities that did not have good ideas about rebuilding.
 Read More